tokenized/docs/main-concepts-transactions.md

 All user and issuer driven actions are initiated by sending a request to the smart contract, via the blockchain, to perform a certain action.
 If the request is valid, the smart contract will respond by sending a response transaction containing updated information about the contract or asset (new balances, updated revision data, etc).
 Response actions will always be addressed to either the issuer or user address(es) or some satoshis will be sent back to the smart contract address.
 The smart contract sends change back to itself in what are known as 'contract-wide' actions that affect the contract or asset as a whole.

 Some transactions (eg. contract offer, exchange, atomic swap) require multiple inputs that are signed by different parties to be recognised by the contract.
-If the smart contract finds that the transaction is valid (within contract & protocol rules, adequate balance and the correct fees included) it will process the instruction, and send response transaction onto the blockchain to confirm the action.
+If the smart contract finds that the transaction is valid (within contract & protocol rules, adequate balance and the correct fees included) it will process the request, and send a response transaction to the blockchain as confirmation.

 Transactions that impact balances or the contract state always include a timestamp to ensure that even in the event of a block re-organisation that the contract actions can be restored in the correct order.

 ## Building a Transaction

-Tokenized transactions are build by compiling the token data as a list of fields and appending them to each other as a hexadecimal string.
-There are multiple different data formats used in Tokenized:
+Tokenized transactions are built by compiling the token data as a list of fields and appending them to each other as a hexadecimal string.
+There are many different data formats used in Tokenized, they are as follows:

 1. String - An ascii string
 1. Text - Text in UTF-8 format (the text format is intended to accomodate UTF-8, UTF-16, UTF-32, Unicode and ASCII formats however only UTF-8 is currently supported)